 Physical Activities to Induce Labor

-When it came down to it, our moms said over and over that the fastest ways to induce labor at home is physical activity.
-Now, don’t overdo it, but these are definitely our moms favorites.
+When it came down to it, our moms said over and over that the fastest way to induce labor at home is physical activity.
+Now, don’t overdo it, but these are definitely our mom’s favorites.

 Let’s start off with a fun way that will make your partner happy.
 Sex is a very common way to induce labor and some say the fastest way to induce labor at home.
 Many pregnant women have a lot of success with this method.
 It’s probably one of the simplest and most effective ways to bring on labor.

 Scientifically- semen stimulates the cervix and orgasm can cause contractions.
-There’s no hurt in trying and your partner will be very happy to participate!
+There’s no hurt in trying, right?

-Nipple stimulation is definitely another one of the fastest ways to induce labor at home and has been shown by numerous studies to work. (not in all cases) Niopple Stimulation may bring on contractions by releasing oxytocin- making it a great way to induce labor at home.
+Nipple stimulation is definitely another one of the fastest ways to induce labor at home and has been shown by numerous studies to work, of course, not in all cases though.
+Nipple Stimulation may bring on contractions by releasing oxytocin- making it a great way to induce labor at home.
 If you bought yourself a breast pump it’s a great time to try it out!

-Most commonly a foot massage has been proven to bring on labor.
+Did you know a foot massage can bring on labor?
 There are certain pressure points that can help bring on contractions.
 You can either go to an acupressure massage therapist or just have your significant other give you a massage.
-Even if it doesn’t bring on labor for you, at least you got a massage out of it!
+If it doesn’t bring on labor for you, at least you got a massage out of it!